How to learn Wing Foiling fast in 3 steps

 If you are very light, you can maybe start with a 1700cm2 foil.
 If you are heavier, then start with a 2500cm2 foil.
 But on average 2000cm2 is a good reference.

-It is true that when you have a decent level, you can go down quickly (and a lot), but until we are able to fly comfortably and do our first transitions, use a big foil!
+It is true that when you have a decent level, you can go down quickly (and a lot), but until we are able to fly comfortably and do our first transitions, use a big foil and a short mast!

 Wing size